-Unit-V PIG Hadoop & Big Data There is no need for compilation.
-Or execution, every Apache Pig operator converted internally into a MapRedu job. r is MapReduce jobs have a long compilation process.
+Unit -V PIG Hadoop & Big Data There is no need for compilation.
+On execution, every Apache Pig operator is converted internally into a MapReduce job.
+MapReduce jobs have a long compilation process.

 Apache Pig Vs SQL

 Listed below are the major differences between Apache Pig and SQL.